nate-johnston/hmjstudiosllc.com/content/policies.md

 If your child is absent from school due to sickness but feels well enough to meet, then lessons will move to an online format.
 Children must be symptom/fever free for 24 hours in order to return to in-person lessons.
 Do not bring a sick child to piano lessons!
 In case of an emergency, please reach out as soon as you can.
 Any teacher sickness will move to an online format if possible or will be completely rescheduled.

-My Music Staff is accessible to all families.
-This is a great way to see your student's lessons, cancel when necessary, and find a new lesson time.
-Makeup times are listed about a month in advance.
+My Music Staff, the planning and billing system, is accessible to all families.
+This is a great way to see your student's lessons, log practice, access resources, and reschedule lessons when necessary.
+The MMS system also allows families to sync their schedule with the studio calendar.

 **Be sure to keep your child's weekly piano lesson times in mind when you schedule appointments!**